Skip to content

-Research Ethics Committees (RECs) are a fundamental part of the process of the governance of health research.
+Research Ethics Committees (RECs) in the health service are a fundamental part of the process of the governance of health research.
 The role of RECs is to protect the safety, welfare, and rights of participants in health research.

-RECs are responsible for ensuring research adheres to high quality ethical standards and that appropriate informed and explicit consent for health and social care research is obtained, recorded and retained.
+HSE and Hospital RECs are responsible for ensuring research proposals adhere to high ethical standards and that obtaining informed and explicit consent for health and social care research is in line with the HSE National Policy for Consent in Health and Social Care.
 They provide an independent assessment of all ethical considerations of a research study before it can commence.
 They are also responsible for ongoing oversight of research studies when amendments or changes to the original protocol or other relevant study documentation are required, or when safety issues arise.

-The HSE research ethics committee landscape is in the process of being reformed in order to establish a cohesive and sustainable approach to research ethics review.
+The HSE research ethics committee landscape is being reformed to establish a cohesive and sustainable approach to research ethics review.

 You may also find it helpful to refer to our Frequently Asked Questions page